bkeiren/EasyImgur/README.md

 #### Copy links to clipboard
 Determines whether links to images that have successfully been uploaded are automatically placed on your clipboard (ready to be pasted somewhere with Ctrl+V).

+#### As HTTPS links
+Determines whether uploaded image links will be put on the clipboard as HTTPS links or HTTP links (if possible at all)

 #### Clear clipboard immediately on upload
 Determines whether the clipboard will be cleared after uploading from it.